marklekina/nuggets/DESIGN.md

 ### Inputs and outputs
 Command-line arguments are not 'input'.

-INPUTS: there are three types of messages that the client can send the server --> PLAY (initiate play)
+INPUTS: there are three types of messages that the client can send the server
+ - `PLAY` (initiate play)
- --> SPECTATE (initiate spectating)
+ - `SPECTATE` (initiate spectating)
- --> KEY (movement on the grid by the user/quitting)
+ - `KEY` (movement on the grid by the user/quitting)

 OUTPUTS:
- --> GRID nrows ncols (build the grid with the size) --> GOLD n p r (number of nuggets, what is in the players purse and the remaining gold) --> DISPLAY \nstring (a printable string version of the map)
+ - `GRID` nrows ncols (build the grid with the size)
+ - `GOLD` n p r (number of nuggets, what is in the players purse and the remaining gold)
+ - `DISPLAY` \nstring (a printable string version of the map)

 ### Functional decomposition into modules
 Parameters are not yet set, see Implementation Spec for that.

-main() --> sets up modules listed below and runs the game
+`main` - sets up modules listed below and runs the game

-parseArgs() --> parse the command line and validate arguments, perhaps in a helper function
+`parseArgs` - parse the command line and validate arguments, perhaps in a helper function

-parseMessage() --> parsing the messages from the client
+`parseMessage` - parsing the messages from the client

-initiateNetword() --> direct communication with the client, sets up game, calls handleMessage()
+`initiateNetword` - direct communication with the client, sets up game, calls handleMessage()

-handleMessage() --> will be composed of many helper functions, that will handle the command the client has asked for
+`handleMessage` - will be composed of many helper functions, that will handle the command the client has asked for

-loadMap() --> load the map
+`loadMap` - load the map

-disperseGold() --> initialize the gold and place it around the map
+`disperseGold` - initialize the gold and place it around the map

-updateGame() --> after any keystroke is made, update the game
+`updateGame` - after any keystroke is made, update the game

-printResults() --> print the leaderboard after the game ends
+`printResults` - print the leaderboard after the game ends

 ### Pseudo code for logic/algorithmic flow

-parseArgs()
+`parseArgs`
 	validate arg count
 	validate arg type
 	initializes variables

-parseMessage()
+`parseMessage`
 	validate Message type
 	validate Message
 	calls handleMessage

-initiateNetwork()
+`initiateNetwork`
 	initialize the server ports/communication channels
 	wait for client to connect
 		receives messages from the client
-		call parseMessage()
+		call parseMessage

-handleMessage()
+`handleMessage`
 	receive a message from parseMessage
 	call the correct helper function to deal with the message

-loadMap()
+`loadMap`
 	open text file and read it
 	encode information in the text file to the client

-disperseGold()
+`disperseGold`
 	use the minGold/maxGold constants
 	determine how the gold will be split up with a random number generator populate on the grid

-updateGame()
+`updateGame`
 	check the gold
 	check where user is on grid
 	refresh display
 	send message across to clients

-printResults()
+`printResults`
 	print the results from the game
 	see Requirements Spec for detail

 ### Major data structures
- game struct; see detail in Implementation Spec
+ `struct game`; see detail in Implementation Spec

- map: most provided must create one more
+ `map`: essentially a text file; most provided; must create one more

- grid: hold information about the game board (functions; including one that turns the map into a string)
+ `grid`: hold information about the game board (functions; including one that turns the map into a string)
 ---

 ## XYZ module